 Start by measuring the heads you’re making the wreaths for to get an idea of scale.
 Then cut up the twig or vine that will create the main crown shape, and gently bend it to form the right size of circle.
 (For the flower girls version remember to take into account the length of ribbon you’ll be using to join the back of the wreath).
 Join the vine or branch piece with Parafilm.
 Spray the vine or branch with Design Master spray, and leave it to dry.
 Top tip: We used two different vines, sprayed with two different colours of the Design Master spray, to create a subtle contrast.

 Select your favourite silk flowers to use in the crown.
-We used a mix of cabbage roses and peonies in pinks and purples, and used green foliage to create a colourway that is big on impact, but still soft and pretty.
+We used a mix of cabbage rose and peonies in pinks and purples, and used green foliage, such as fake vines to create a colourway that is big on impact, but still soft and pretty.
 Try a mix of small and medium flower heads for your bridesmaid or bride to create interest and a design that flows.
 Take each artificial flower or leaf in turn, and wire around the stem using a twisting motion.
 Once finished Parafilm each stem, so that no sharp wires are exposed.

-Heat the hot glue gun, applying leaves to the back of the crown to conceal the mechanics – it also helps make the crown comfortable for the brides and flower girls to wear.
+Heat the hot glue gun, applying leaves and fake vines to the back of the crown to conceal the mechanics – it also helps make the crown comfortable for the brides and flower girls to wear.

 In this montage above, we’re showing you a different wreath design for a flower girl – with smaller flowers and the silk flowers spread out so the overall look is more delicate.
 In this case, we’ve used a glue gun to attach the flowers rather than wire, which is an easy technique to master!
 We’ve used white satin ribbon here; the use of ribbon gives you another option to include your wedding colours in your overall theme.